 “I always felt like keeping my kombucha happy was be too big of a commitment, but since learning your method I’ve streamlined my process to about 20 minutes a week, which is MUCH faster than before.
 With your instructions, someone could go from knowing nothing to having the perfect brew in a week to 10 days, with a streamlined process to incorporate tasty probiotics into their diet easily and painlessly.”

 Would you like me to personally teach you my quick and easy kombucha system?
-My new ecourse, Kombucha Made Easy, walks you through step by step–doors open April, 2018–get in now!
+My new ecourse, Kombucha Made Easy, walks you through step by step–doors open June 2019–get in now!

 If you already make kombucha, tell us which brewing system you use, and why?